ljcohen/khmer-protocols/mrnaseq/0-download-and-save.rst

 Some test data
 --------------

-To get started with multfile analysis and assembly, I've provided some test mRNAseq data from embryonic stages of *Nematostella vectensis*;
-the source is `this excellent paper
-<http://www.evodevojournal.com/content/4/1/16>`__ by Tulin et al., "A
-quantitative reference transcriptome for Nematostella vectensis".
-The data is on snapshot 'snap-f5a9dea7', so go create a volume from that and mount it as '/data' to get started; to mount it read-only, do::
+data is on snapshot 'snap-f5a9dea7', so go create a volume from that and mount it as '/data' to get started; to mount it read-only, do::